Last visit: May 31, 2023

 Three places to imbibe before the game:

-I am discounting the Pour House which is attached to the ballpark simply because you’ll likely find it yourself.
+I am discounting the Public House which is attached to the ballpark simply because you’ll likely find it yourself.
 It’s an excellent pre-game option with a truly Class-A taplist loaded with local gems.
 If you want to wander a little:

 - ATwater TAvern (Mission Bay.
 A fun bar/resto specializing in California cuisine with a good beer list and great Mimosas.)